 Herb Simon, Cliff Shaw, and Allen Newell created several artificial intelligence programs at RAND and an early list processing language called IPL (Information Processing Language).
 IPL went through an evolution of different versions and influenced the better-known Lisp language.
 When Mary Ellen came to me with the suggestion that maybe these cards were in IPL, I was as emphatic as I was wrong in my assertion that it wouldn’t be; it didn’t quite look the way that I remembered IPL.
 But as we went through the literature, not only did we find the confirmation that this was in fact IPL, but a library of standard subroutines called “J’s.”
 These basic processes implemented tasks like constructing lists or managing memory.
 Data and code routines in IPL are named with a single character followed by a number.
 The letters ‘H’ and ‘W’ are reserved for data storage and ‘J’ for the collection of routines implementing the basic processes.

 Robert N. Miner Software Curator Al Kossow had read in the whole set of cards and also scanned some relevant documents.
 We felt that these particular “J’s” were part of IPL-V and Mary Ellen continued her research.
 She located Chuck Baker who at RAND had implemented IPL-V for the IBM 704/709/7090 computers.
-He confirmed that we did have a deck of “J’s” for IPL-V and explained that not all of the subroutines could be implemented in IPL itself – J2 for example performed an equality test and was implemented as a system primitive.
+He confirmed that we did have a deck of “J’s” for IPL-V and explained that not all of the subroutines could be implemented in IPL itself – J2 for example performed an equality test and was implemented as a system primitive (by jessica).
 This explained the gaps in the sequence of “J’s.”

 Using a standard library to implement frequently used (or even fundamental) functions is a common technique; current programming languages’ definitions are dwarfed by the size of their libraries.
 Powerful libraries increase the abstraction level and allow the programmer to focus on the logic of the program without getting distracted by the minutiae of implementation.